LucasDelfino92/morrowindsharp/mw2.md

 This section contains specific instructions for the (re)installation of the Morrowind Code Patch, which you should have installed already in the **Setup** page.
 These instructions are mod-specific, hence why they were not mentioned in **Setup**.

-- If you installed **BTB's Game Improvements - Necro Edit**, install the following patch:
-  - (Mod specific) Weapon resistance change
-    - Enchanted weapons no longer bypass the "normal weapon resistance" that many daedra possess.
-BTBGI's relies on this patch for its weapon resistance changes to work as intended.
-- If you installed **BTB's Game Improvements - Necro Edit** and **MAB0's Ingestion**, install the following patch:
+- If you installed **MAB0's Ingestion**, install the following patch:
   - (Game mechanics) Healthy appetite
     - Eating ingredients always succeeds, giving its first effect and skill advancement.
-To prevent the cheesing of this patch, BTBGI removes the skill gain for consuming ingredients, and MAB0's Ingestion prevents you from spamming their consumption for overpowered effects.
+MAB0's Ingestion prevents you from spamming their consumption for overpowered effects.
-- If you installed **BTB's Game Improvements - Necro Edit**, **Balanced Passive Races and Birthsigns**, or **Class-Conscious Character Progression**, install the following patches:
+- If you installed **Class-Conscious Character Progression**, install the following patches:
   - (Game mechanics) Attribute uncap
   - (Game mechanics) Skill uncap
     - Allows levelling of the eight main attributes and player skills past 100.